Ukrinform: Outlook

-Per day Ukrinform issues some 500 reports in English, German, Russian, Ukrainian, Polish, French, Spanish, Japanese and around 200 photos and audio digest.
+Per day Ukrinform issues reports in English, German, Ukrainian, Polish, French, Spanish, Japanese.
 Ukrinform delivers information to the media, TV channels, radio stations, official establishments and local governments, foreign embassies and Ukrainian diplomatic missions abroad and foreign media.
+In March 2022, the Institute of Mass Information recommended Ukrinform as a reliable and trustworthy media outlet.

 Television

 FREEДОМ (formerly UATV) is a Russian-language television news channel with focus on the Russo-Ukrainian War.
-It's transmitted live on its website, via satellite, and through cable television operators.
+It is transmitted live on its website, via satellite, and through cable television operators.
 It has content in English on YouTube.
 Prior to its temporary closure in January 2020, the channel also broadcast in English, Ukrainian, Crimean Tatar and Arabic.